Paul Parry

-Paul Ian Parry (born 19 August 1980) is a Welsh footballer who is currently the assistant manager at Chepstow Town Football club alongside Marc Ingles in the Ardal South East side Chepstow Town.
-He is a former Wales international.
+Paul Ian Parry (born 19 August 1980) is a Welsh former footballer who is the assistant manager alongside Marc Ingles in the Ardal South East side Chepstow Town.
+He is a former Wales international, and played for Hereford United, Cardiff City, Preston North End and Shrewsbury Town during a 16-year professional career.

 Personal life

 Parry was born in Chepstow.
 As a youngster he attended Chepstow Comprehensive School.

 Parry suffers from a severe fear of flying (aviophobia) which, like other footballers such as Dennis Bergkamp, has caused problems during his career due to his inability to sometimes travel with the Wales team to far-away countries.
 He manages to overcome by taking tablets.
 It has also caused problems in his club career when his teams have travelled to opposite ends of Great Britain.
 He has often managed to get around the problem by travelling the long distances by car.

 He currently runs a property management company called Parry Property LTD, with his wife, Samantha.